splunk/public-o11y-docs/metrics-and-metadata/relatedcontent-collector-apm.rst

 To learn more, see :ref:`resourcedetection-processor`.

-``resource/add_environment`` processor (Optional)
+``resource/add_environment`` processor (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The APM charts require the environment span tag to be set correctly.
+APM charts require the environment span attribute to be set correctly.

-To set this span tag you have two options:
+To set this attribute you have two options:

-* Configure the span tag in the instrumentation
+* Configure the attribute in instrumentation
-* Use this processor to inserts a ``deployment.environment`` span tag to all spans
+* Use this processor to insert a ``deployment.environment`` span attribute to all spans

 To learn more, see :ref:`resourcedetection-processor`.